 The inbound transportation file included the transportation information for all inbound gold.
-In order to allocate only the emissions related to the general feed large gold bars and the kilo gold bars, an allocation factor was required.
-Using the percentage of gold procured from each mine of the total gold procured, an allocation was calculated to determine the input gold transported from each mine for both the general feed large gold bar and the kilo gold bar.
+In order to allocate only the emissions related to SKU, an allocation factor was required.
+Using the percentage of gold procured from each mine of the total gold procured, an allocation was calculated to determine the input gold transported from each mine for the SKUs.
 An additional adjustment was made to the inbound gold to remove the inbound gold related solely to the provenance products.
 The client provided a percentage split of gold per product from each of these source mines.